hikmatjan1/react-select-custom-component/README.md

 3. You can freely change the styles inside and outside the list.
 4. There is a search section within the list.
 5. Simple, easy to use, and most importantly, fast, it can be used easily even with large amounts of data.

+# Updates

+1. A full update has been implemented starting with version 1.0.28.
+I apologize to everyone for the inconvenience caused by the missing CSS file.